stephenkiilu/starter-hugo-academic-11/content/home/experience.md

     location: Toronto, Canada
     date_start: '2021-05-04'
     date_end: '2021-09-04'
-    description:
+    description: |2-
+        Responsibilities include:

         * Working on a project related to the idea of fairwashing where we try to detect if the interpretable model provided by the company is the exact one or it is a fake fair model (paper accepted @ Neurips 2022).
         * Advised by Prof. Nicolas Papernot.

 design:
   columns: '2'